brianpzaide/gamesite/README.md

 2) Subsequent Joins: User B (or any invitee) visits `/gamesite/rooms/{roomID}` or `/gamesite/rooms/{roomID}/ws`.
 The Lua action extracts `{roomID}` from the path, queries Redis (`room:{roomID}`), retrieves the associated server (e.g., app2), and routes the request to that server.

-3) WebSocker Upgrade: For ```/ws```, same lookup logic applies, HAproxy ensures the upgrade handshake and all traffic go to the correct game server holding the room.
+3) WebSocket Upgrade: For ```/ws```, same lookup logic applies, HAproxy ensures the upgrade handshake and all traffic go to the correct game server holding the room.